 The official language of Turkey is Turkish, which most citizens speak as a primary language.
-While the Turkish government no longer collects census information on other languages, scholars report that some 36 other languages are spoken in the country.
+While the Turkish government no longer collects census information on other scholars languages, report that some 36 other languages are spoken in the country.

 Turkish